ogroef/SOAPUI-TESTCASE/README.md

 # SOAPUI-TESTCASE
-These two repositories show how SOAPUI testcase can be used to test a webservice, along with groovy scripting/UI interaction.
+These two repositories show how SOAPUI "test case"/"load test" can be used to test a webservice(s), along with groovy scripting/UI interaction.